victorjoh/valid-draughts-moves/README.md

 We use the outside-in approach which means we begin with writing a test for the public API.

+Switch the person who is writing the code often in the pair.

 # Environment Setup